• Home

 In recognition of International Homeless Animals’ Day, Lori reviews the progress made in the past few decades to address pet overpopulation and to decrease the killing of healthy dogs and cats in shelters.
 Fantastic progress has been made, but there still is work to do.
 Why not take a moment today to think about what […]

-Filed Under: 2018 Show Archive, Animal rights, Shelter, Rats, Animal advocacy, Animal Rescue, General Information, Orangutan, Veterinary topics Tagged With: cats, veterinary, Dogs
+Filed Under: 2018 Show Archive, Animal rights, Rats, Shelter, Animal advocacy, Animal Rescue, General Information, Orangutan, Veterinary topics Tagged With: cats, veterinary, Dogs

 Animals Today August 4, 2018: Animal news roundup.
 Colorado’s Wild Animal Sanctuary and the captive wildlife crisis.
 Toxoplasmosis risks.